 When we feel pain in our bodies it’s the body’s way of signaling us that something is wrong.
 It’s a cue to take a step back and figure out what’s going on a deeper level.

-Our body has its own intelligence mechanism and is always giving us signals, we just have to become more consciously aware and take the time to listen.
+Our body has its own intelligence mechanism and is always giving us signals, we just have to become more in tune and take the time to listen.

 Aside from physical discomfort, pain during sex can also have negative psychological effects.
 The combination can hurt the relationship and decrease sexual desire.

 According to some studies 30% of women experience pain during sex at some point during their lifetime.